cheongshiuhong/defi-events-recording/README.md

 # DeFi Events Recording Project

+Project to record events emitted from Smart Contracts

 ## Roadmap

-- [ ] Live-streaming of swap events
+- [x] Live-streaming of swap events
 - [ ] Processing of event data
 - [ ] Dockerizing and writing into database
 - [ ] Historical recording of swap events